Site icon Circuit Ideas for You

 Solar Panel:

-In this configuration the emitter voltage follows the base voltage minus the forward voltage drop across the base emitter junction.
+The emitter voltage in this configuration is equal to the base voltage less the forward voltage drop across the base emitter junction.

 Inverter Circuit:

-The 2N3055 transistors are configured in a cross coupled arrangement to create an astable multivibrator or a flip flop circuit.
+The 2N3055 transistors are configured in a cross coupled setup to create an astable multivibrator or a flip flop circuit.

-This configuration allows the transistors to switch states alternately producing an alternating current AC output.
+This configuration allows the transistors to switch states alternately generating an alternating current AC output.

 Transformer: